Waste accounts provide an economy-wide view of how waste and recycled materials are managed and reused in Australia.

 Through the National Waste Policy 2018, all Australian governments have outlined their intent to help Australia transition to a circular economy, whereby the economic value of resources is maintained for as long as possible through reuse and recycling.
 The waste accounts provide information critical to achieving this objective.

-- new breakdowns of industry sectors to help identify potential market opportunities.
+- breakdowns of industry sectors to help identify potential market opportunities.
 For example, rather than reporting ‘commercial and industrial’ waste this has been further separated into key sectors including manufacturing, electricity, mining, agriculture and other industries;

-- additional breakdowns of waste material to inform market development.
+- breakdowns of waste material to inform market development.
 For example, rather than identifying ‘plastics’ as a waste this has been further separated into the key types and volumes of waste plastics; and

 - financial values on waste services developed in accordance with ABS standards which allows this data to be analysed with other industry sectors and better integrated with national economic indicators.